CenterForSecureEnergyInformatics/data-compressor-buildbot/buildbot-buildmaster/buildbot/README.md

 On the workers, the files are located in the same folders and files to make this step easier.

 #### GitHubPullRequestPoller
-Important Note: for the GithubPullrequestPoller to work, the owner and repository name (NOT the URL) has to be provided.
+Important Note: for the GithubPullrequestPoller to work, the owner and repository name (NOT the URL) have to be provided.
-In this configuration, the following is used:
+In this configuration, the following are used:
 - compressorRepoName = 'data-compressor'
 - compressorRepoOwner = 'CenterForSecureEnergyInformatics'

 ### docker-compose.yml
 The following services are specified here:
-- buildbot-buildmaster
+- buildbot-buildmaster: the buildmaster and the webinterface itself
 - db: a database for the buildmaster
 - worker: a buildbot worker running linux (used to crosscompile), defined in multiarch_dockerfile